News

 Tour Edge Exotics Max finished top-four in driver testing.
 Time to stop calling it a value brand and start treating it as a performance choice.

-Tour Edge — Apparel Image: MyGolfSpy
+Tour Edge — Clubs Image: MyGolfSpy

 A top-four finish in MyGolfSpy's driver testing and a virtual tie for first among mid swing speeds is not a fluke when it happens year after year.
 The Tour Edge Exotics Max just did what Tour Edge does: quietly outperformed drivers that cost $150 to $200 more.